intervene-EU-H2020/prspipe/README.md

     ./run.sh --use-singularity all_setup

 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details (cluster execution, dependency handling etc.).

-### Step 6: Investigate results

-After successful execution, you can create a self-contained interactive HTML report with all results via:

-    snakemake --report report.html

-This report can, e.g., be forwarded to your collaborators.
-An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).

-### Step 7: Commit changes

-Whenever you change something, don't forget to commit the changes back to your github copy of the repository:

-    git commit -a
-    git push

-### Step 8: Obtain updates from upstream

-Whenever you want to synchronize your workflow copy with new developments from upstream, do the following.

-1. Once, register the upstream repository in your local copy: `git remote add -f upstream git@github.com:snakemake-workflows/prspipe.git` or `git remote add -f upstream https://github.com/snakemake-workflows/prspipe.git` if you do not have setup ssh keys.
-2. Update the upstream version: `git fetch upstream`.
-3. Create a diff with the current version: `git diff HEAD upstream/master workflow > upstream-changes.diff`.
-4. Investigate the changes: `vim upstream-changes.diff`.
-5. Apply the modified diff via: `git apply upstream-changes.diff`.
-6. Carefully check whether you need to update the config files: `git diff HEAD upstream/master config`.
-If so, do it manually, and only where necessary, since you would otherwise likely overwrite your settings and samples.

-### Step 9: Contribute back

-In case you have also changed or added steps, please consider contributing them back to the original repository:

-1. [Fork](https://help.github.com/en/articles/fork-a-repo) the original repo to a personal or lab account.
-2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the fork to your local system, to a different place than where you ran your analysis.
-3. Copy the modified files from your analysis to the clone of your fork, e.g., `cp -r workflow path/to/fork`.
-Make sure to **not** accidentally copy config file contents or sample sheets.
-Instead, manually update the example config files if necessary.
-4. Commit and push your changes to your fork.
-5. Create a [pull request](https://help.github.com/en/articles/creating-a-pull-request) against the original repository.

-## Testing

-Test cases are in the subfolder `.test`.
-They are automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).

 ## Downloading GWAS summary statistics